• Skip to primary navigation

 Thick slices of fresh raw mango.

 It’s incredible how sweet mangoes are on their own.
-That's why they work so well in the spicy salsa that tops Not Fish Tacos.
+That's why they work so well as both a coulis and fresh fruit accompaniment to Vegan Panna Cotta.

-In the case of this pretty upside-down spice cake, spiraled slices of fresh mango make a perfect replacement for sugary frosting.
+In the case of this pretty eggless spice cake, spiraled slices of fresh mango make a perfect replacement for sugary frosting.

-Because mango topping is so healthy, I wanted a cake underneath that was also made without sweetened condensed milk.
-So, I made dozens of cake variations before settling on the ideal match.
+Because mango topping is so healthy, I wanted a cake underneath that was also made with wholesome ingredients.
+So, I made dozens of eggless mango cake variations before settling on the ideal match.

 Eggless mango cake batter in pan.